 If it’s a business goal you’re struggling with you should also try visualising the rewards.
 If you hit that 10% profit margin increase by the end of the year, or boost your customer retention rates by 25%, what are the tangible benefits you’ll experience?
 Will it allow you to work shorter days at the office?
 Will you take some time off for a trip with your family?

-If your business resolutions requires effort from all staff members make sure they have equal incentives.
+If your business resolutions require effort from all staff members, make sure they have equal incentives.
 Break your business goal into achievable stages and plan a team celebration at each milestone, culminating with a big one at the end of the year.
-Your staff need a passionate ‘why’ as much as you do.
+Your team needs a passionate ‘why’ as much as you do.

 Step 2: Set SMART Goals